Unifying Short and Long-Term Tracking with Graph Hierarchies

 \subsection{Learning a unified hierarchical tracker}

 \PAR{Overview}.
 In the previous section, we presented a hierarchical graph-based framework to recursively merge short tracklets into longer ones.
 We use a message-passing GNN to process graphs in our hierarchy and learn to merge tracklets.
-We refer to each hierarchical module of our model as a \textit{\blockname}.
+We refer to each hierarchy level of our model as a \textit{\blockname}.
 A core feature of our method is that each \blockname uses the same architecture, and has access to the same feature sources.
 This is in contrast to previous work that engineered different solutions for different levels ~\cite{mpntrack, lift, aplift, lpc}.
-Therefore, we do not make any assumptions on the cues needed to perform association at each timespan and instead, let \blocknameplural at each hierarchy \textit{learn} these from data.
+Therefore, instead of making assumptions on the cues needed to perform association at each timespan, we let \blocknameplural at each hierarchy \textit{learn} these from data.

 \PAR{\blocknameplural.} An illustration of a \blockname is shown in Figure \ref{fig:pipeline}.
 Inspired by \cite{mpntrack}, the main idea behind them is: (i) consider a graph with tracklets as nodes as defined in Section~\ref{section:graph_hierarchy}, (ii) propagate node and edge embeddings across the graph via message-passing, and (iii) perform edge classification to merge nodes, \ie, tracklets, into longer tracklets.
 More specifically, for each graph $G^l=(V^l, E^l)$ at level $l$ in our hierarchy, we consider embeddings $h^{(0)}_v\in \mathbb{R}^{d_V}$ and $h^{(0)}_{(u, w)}\in \mathbb{R}^{d_E}$ for every node $v\in V^l$ and edge $(u, w)\in E^l$, with $d_V$ and $d_E$ being their respective dimension.
 Node embeddings are zero-initialized, and edge embeddings are learned from a set of initial association features.
 The goal of message-passing is to then propagate embeddings across the graph, hereby encoding higher-order contextual information in them.
 To do so, we follow the time-aware neural message-passing framework of \cite{mpntrack} for $s=1, \dots, S$ steps, yielding embeddings $h^{(1)}_{(u, v)}, \dots, h^{(S)}_{(u, v)}$.
 After the last step, edge embeddings are fed to a binary classifier to obtain a score representing whether they represent a correct hypothesis or not, $y_{(u, v)}^{\text{pred}}= \mlp_{\text{class}}(h^{(S)}_{(u, v)})$.
 After that, predicted edge scores are rounded to obtain binary decisions using a linear program.
 As an end result, we obtain a longer-spanning set of tracklets from the initial ones in $V^l$.
 Further details on our GNN and rounding scheme are provided in the supplementary material.